gardener/landscapercli/docs/commands/create_component/create.md

 In the example, we use the same parameter name for *cluster-param*.
 Therefore, both the nginx and the echo-server applications will be deployed to the same cluster with the resulting blueprint/component.
 We use a different *target-ns-parameter*, which allow the later deployment of the applications into different namespaces.

-Attention: The values of the flag *chart-directory* is not the complete path to the folder containing the chart but the folder above.

 Applying the command on the component folder in *[02-step-add-helm-chart-in-oci](resources/02-step-add-helm-chart-in-oci)* results in the resources stored